Recruitment method: how and why gamification?

 What is drive to store in marketing?

-Drive-to-store is a set of strategies designed to attract online customers to physical shops.
-It’s an omnichannel approach that combines consumer geolocation, recommendation and optimisation of the experience.
+Drive-to-store is a set of marketing strategies designed to attract online customers to physical shops.
+It’s an omnichannel approach that combines consumer geolocation, recommendation of the nearest point of sale and optimisation of the retail experience.

-While consumer habits have tended to go digital during the pandemic, in-store shopping is not a thing of the past.
-Customers continue to embrace retail experience, whether to discover the world of a brand, test its products, return or exchange an order placed online.
+While consumer habits have tended to go digital during the pandemic, in-store shopping is not yet a thing of the past.
+Customers continue to embrace the retail experience, whether to discover the world of a brand, test its products, or return or exchange an order placed online.

-Drive to store is a central element of modern marketing, despite the fact that 62% of consumers say they will refuse to buy from a brand if it has no online presence.
-The discovery stage is carried out via digital channels, but physical purchasing has not said its last word.
+Drive to store is therefore a central element of modern marketing, and this despite the fact that 62% of consumers say they will refuse to buy from a brand if it has no online presence.
+The discovery stage is increasingly carried out via digital channels, but physical purchasing has not said its last word.

-A recent study shows that 72% of people who carry out a local search online will go to a shop located less than 8 kilometres away of their location.
-This underlines the importance of an online presence in redirecting prospects to points of sale.
+A recent study shows that 72% of people who carry out a local search online will go to a shop located less than 8 kilometres away of their current location.
+This underlines the importance of an active online presence in redirecting qualified prospects to your points of sale.

-What’s more, 28% of local searches result in a purchase.
-An omnichannel promotional campaign – one that harnesses the power of multiple channels – can help businesses attract visitors to their physical shops and generate retail conversions.
+What’s more, 28% of all local searches result in a purchase.
+A comprehensive omnichannel promotional campaign – one that harnesses the power of multiple channels – can help businesses attract visitors to their physical shops and generate more retail conversions.

 What are the most effective strategies for a drive-to-store campaign?

-An effective drive-in-store campaign involves using digital and physical tools to attract and convert customers in-store.
+An effective drive-in-store campaign therefore involves using a mix of digital and physical tools to attract and convert customers in-store.
 Here are the most effective ways of achieving this.

 1. Localised advertising campaigns

-The particularity of Drive to Store is that, to be effective, it needs to target consumers who live or are located close to a point of sale.
-Qualifying prospects is a crucial element in maximising the ROI of your budget.
+The particularity of Drive to Store is that, to be effective, this marketing strategy needs to target consumers who live or are located close to a point of sale.
+Qualifying prospects is therefore a crucial element in maximising the ROI of your media budget.

 2. Offer Click & Collect